wences-sanchez/Knowledge-Base/pages/Bash Shell Scripting, 2nd edition.md

 	- With `read VAR`, you are already saving it in $VAR #spaced #dev-notes
 	- Syntax of case in Bash: #flashcard collapsed:: true
-		- You can see it below
+		- You can see it below:
 		- ```
 		  case $VAR in
 		  yes|si)